chef/chef-web-docs/chef_master/source/api_compliance.rst

      $ curl -X GET "$API_URL/owners/1654fe61-d15b-4fbe-5fa9-67859135fc7e/envs/53a7f189-4417-44ba-57f4-f3d397589973" -H "$AUTH"
      {"owner":"1654fe61-d15b-4fbe-5fa9-67859135fc7e","name":"Dev Ops","lastScan":"0001-01-01T00:00:00Z","complianceStatus":-1,"patchlevelStatus":-1,"unknownStatus":0,"id":"53a7f189-4417-44ba-57f4-f3d397589973"}

 Obtaining an API token
 =====================================================
 There are three ways of obtaining an API token:

-1. Using the "About" dialogue of |chef compliance|
+1. Using the "About" dialogue of Chef Compliance
 2. Using a ``refresh token`` (which can also be obtained from the "About" dialogue, but can be reused).
 3. By sending username and password to the login endpoint.